Local Research Workflow

 Step 14: Set up filter layer per source

-This is the core of the 3-phase model: phase 2, the filter moment, is set up differently for each source.
-Below is a per-source overview of the dump layer, the filter moment, and how you indicate what may enter the vault.
+This is the core of the 3-phase model: each source has its own capture route (phase 1) and filter moment (phase 2).
+Below is a per-source overview of all phases and how you indicate what may enter the vault.

 Papers (Zotero)